 Step 1: Obtain A Relevant Degree

-A machine learning engineer must have a good grasp of mathematics, statistics, computer, data science, and computer programming.
+A machine learning engineer must have a good grasp of mathematics, statistics, computer, data science, and programming.

 Completing an undergraduate degree in one of these disciplines is the ideal route to building the required knowledge and job skills.